rediver/ws_blog-2.0/README.md

 ## To Do

 currently work is in progress on

-1. Google analitycs api integration
-2. Amazon aws integration
+1. Amazon aws integration
-3. Seo-friendly url
+2. Seo-friendly url
-4. Cron
-5. Categories
+3. Categories

 After completing work on the admin site work will begin on view for client